 The Udall Center unequivocally rejects anti-Blackness and all other forms of racism and discrimination.
 Since June 2020, the Udall Center staff have committed to examining our own perpetuation of anti-Blackness and confronting our own racist biases—both hidden and overt.
 We commit to taking tangible steps to disrupt anti-Blackness in our communities and to change how we support Black peoples, communities, and initiatives.
 We have committed to educating ourselves on the racist treatment felt by Black lives and engage in a dialogue of change, as breaking down research silos by citing Black authors, incorporating Afro-Indigenous narratives, and developing research partnerships with Black scholars.

-Throughout 2021, we are hosting an Antiracism Speaker Series with monthly virtual talks to create a space for these conversations to take place, to create networks with and give a platform to Black scholars, and to actively educate ourselves and others on the Black lived experience.
+Throughout the spring of 2021, we hosted an Antiracism Speaker Series featuring virtual talks to create a space for these conversations to take place, to create networks with and give a platform to Black scholars, and to actively educate ourselves and others on the Black lived experience.

 We learned about creating space for holding Courageous Conversations about Race, an award-winning protocol created by Glenn Singleton.
 Ashley La Russa, a specialist in helping organizations that foster diversity, equity, and inclusion initiatives, discussed race, privilege, and how we as a research center can take steps to dismantle systemic inequalities.